impress-org/givewp/readme.txt

 == Changelog ==
 = 3.1.0: October 25th, 2023 =
+* Feature: Design Mode changes in the Form Builder are now instant and awesome!
+Instant gratification!
 * Feature: Donor prefixes can now easily be reordered in the Donor Name block
 * Feature: The form goal is now changeable from the Design mode of the Form Builder
 * Enhancement: The form goal amount now better displays the currency amount
 * Enhancement: The first time a form (in the form builder) is saved, the title is used as the page slug
+* Enhancement: Improved translations in the form builder and gateways
+* Enhancement: Compatibility improvements in preparation of WordPress 6.4
+* Enhancement: Improved donor flow that passes along their name, email, and address to PayPal Donations
 * Fix: Minor wording improvement on the login block
 * Fix: Added a give_user_info_fields_user_info filter to allow for customizing the user info fields
 * Fix: Links on the donor list table now work properly on sub-directory WordPress instances